Spatially Derived Clusters

 As mentioned before, this is actually three different matrices stacked on top of one another:

-1. Original counts: These are the original, normalized counts for the top highly variable features.
+1. Original counts: These are the original, normalized counts for the top highly variable genes

 2. Weighted mean expression (m0): The average gene expression of neighboring cells, where closer neighbors are weighted more heavily than distant ones.
 This gives each cell a representation of its local micro-environment.